-Communiversity Gardens and DCCG
+About the Communiversity Gardens

 The Communiversity Gardens were started as a collaborative effort between Northern Illinois University and the DeKalb County Community Gardens.
-Dan Kenney, Director of DeKalb Community Gardens shares his message about the partnerships, goals and contributions of this innovative project.

 However, DeKalb County Community Gardens is not solely concerned with food production, we have also created the Garden Paths of Hope Program, with the goal to provide training, employment, outdoor experiences, and marketable skills for homeless individuals and those with special needs on a working farm, also known as Walnut Grove Farm.
 It is an exciting opportunity for the many people with special needs who do not have a chance to be outdoors and to have a meaningful way to engage in the community, to feel they are making a valuable contribution, the farm provides this pathway.

 DCCG is a unique organization that brings together people who care about the environment, health and nutrition, education, economic development, and building stronger sustainable communities together in the gardens.
-The gardens are providing an alternative to the usual why of addressing hunger with emergency relief, instead DCCG is about providing access so everyone can be in control of their own food and reach a sustainable way to healthy food for themselves and their families.
+The gardens are providing an alternative to the usual way of addressing hunger with emergency relief, instead, DCCG is about providing access so everyone can be in control of their own food and reach a sustainable way to healthy food for themselves and their families.